SnowyGFL/SnowyGFL/README.md

 ### Hi there! 👋
 Welcome to my profile!
 You can get the links to find me @ https://snowy.gg
+OR
+You can join the server below :D

 [![GFL ZE](https://api.snowy.gg/tracker/csgo/216.52.148.47/27015)](https://github.com/SnowyGFL)